objectcomputing/check-ins/docs/getting-started/running/index.md

 ## Running Tests

 To skip building the UI when running unit tests in the Server application add the environment variable `SKIP_WEB_UI=true` to your system or run configuration.
+When running the full application UI/Server together it is important to remember to reset `SKIP_WEB_UI=false`.
+If you are using a run.sh script to launch the app simply add export `SKIP_WEB_UI=false` to it.